Caregiver Burnout: What it is & How We Help Prevent it

 The issue of “caregiver burnout” is closely monitored by Prospero clinicians and can manifest in a variety of ways:

 - A primary caregiver can become overwhelmed and begin to resent their responsibilities, which in turn makes the person under their care feel like a burden.

 - Frustration and communication issues can build when one family member feels that the others aren’t pulling their weight in terms of caregiving duties.

 - When a caregiver’s duties grow, they can start to lose touch with their other identities, such as spouse, parent, child, and friend.

-“Our caregiver assessment is facilitated by the social worker on the care team.
-Witnessing the decline of a loved one brings up practical concerns, such as the cost of a home health aide, as well as emotional [concerns].
-If a caregiver wants support from our social worker, we collaborate with them to figure out what the best intervention would be.”Lisa Vitucci, National Director of Social Work Training and Education at Prospero
+“Our caregiver assessment is facilitated by the social worker on the care team,” says Lisa Vitucci.
+“Witnessing the decline of a loved one brings up practical concerns, such as the cost of a home health aide, as well as emotional [concerns].
+If a caregiver wants support from our social worker, we collaborate with them to figure out what the best intervention would be.”

-In addition to the caregiver assessment, Lisa Vitucci was also instrumental in developing Prospero’s “Caregiver Compass,” a guidebook that includes tools for navigating the healthcare system, resources about self-care, and a journal where caregivers can document their loved one’s story, as well as their own.
+In addition to the caregiver assessment, Lisa Vitucci was also instrumental in developing Prospero’s “Caregiver Compass,” a comprehensive guidebook that includes tools for navigating the healthcare system, resources about self-care, and a journal where caregivers can document their loved one’s story, as well as their own.

-“This comprehensive support benefits both caregivers and patients.
-If we can lessen caregiver burnout, we know our patient will continue to receive the best care available.”
+“This comprehensive support benefits both caregivers and patients,” Lisa says.
+“If we can lessen caregiver burnout, we know our patient will continue to receive the best care available.”